Call Us

 During the welding process, heat is introduced to the flange area, which can cause localized expansion.
 However, the full penetration of the weld ensures that the flange and the pipe are securely joined in a way that distributes thermal stress across the entire weld joint.
 The use of controlled weld geometry, including factors like weld bead profile and preheating techniques, helps manage the distribution of thermal stresses more effectively.
 A smooth and continuous weld bead minimizes sharp transitions between the flange and the pipe, which could otherwise become focal points for stress concentration.
 By optimizing the heat input during welding, the potential for thermal cracking or distortion is minimized.
 As the piping system heats up and cools down, the thermal stresses are evenly distributed along the weld, reducing the risk of localized stress points that could cause cracking or failure over time.

-1. Working pressure of SAE code 62 series flange clamps is 42 MPa (420 bar).
-2. SAE Flange clamps
+1. Working pressure of SAE code 61 series flange clamps is 3000 PSI, 3,5 MPa (35 bar) to 35 MPa (35

 The flange tap is the most widely used pressure tapping location for orifices.
 They are holes bored